Blueprint Medtech Incubator Hub Cycle 3 Funding Solicitation

 • Other resources listed on the Blueprint MedTech Website

-The Center for Innovative NeuroTech Advancement (CINTA) and NeuroTech Harbor (NTH) are the two NIH-funded Incubator Hubs that will provide funding and in-kind resources to innovator teams.
-The objective of Hub support is to develop and de-risk these groundbreaking technologies to the point of first-in-human-testing.
-Human subjects research beyond usability studies or studies classified as IRB-exempt are unlikely to be supported through this funding.
-By the conclusion of funding, it is anticipated that all projects will be ready for entry into the companion solicitations from NIH (which support first-in-human evaluations of safety and effectiveness):
+The Center for Innovative NeuroTech Advancement (CINTA) and NeuroTech Harbor (NTH) are the two NIH-funded Incubator Hubs that will provide funding, mentoring, oversight, and in-kind resources to innovator teams.
+The objective of Hub support is to develop and de-risk these groundbreaking technologies to the point of first-in-human testing (i.e., concluding prior to any evaluation of safety or effectiveness).
+By the conclusion of Hub funding, it is anticipated that projects will have secured non-governmental funding or be ready to apply for funding for a companion Translator solicitation from NIH (which support first-in-human evaluations of safety and effectiveness):

 Funding Opportunity

-Awards will rarely exceed $500,000 in direct costs per year for a period of up to 4 years.
-In addition to monetary support, resources necessary for translation will be available from third-party-providers (BP MedTech Resources and Support Services).
-Awardees will also receive ongoing, specialized support from mentors experienced in commercializing medical devices.
-The mentors will work with awardees throughout the project to focus on business, regulatory, clinical, and technical factors necessary for commercialization.
+• Optimizer awards will rarely exceed $500,000 in direct costs per year for a period of up to 4 years.
+In addition to monetary support, awardees will receive mentoring, resources and support services necessary for translation will be available as outlined above.

 Review Process and Eligibility

-A subset of applicants will be invited to submit full proposals through the same online application system.
-The full proposal form is equivalent to approximately ten pages.
-A subset of the applicants who submit full proposals will be selected to participate in an interactive “deep dive” evaluation, which is the final stage of review prior to funding decisions.
+A subset of the applicants who submit full proposals will be selected to participate in an interactive “Deep Dive” evaluation, which is the final due diligence stage of review prior to funding decisions on Optimizer projects.
+Deep Dive evaluations will undergo review by CINTA and NTH.

 Applicants should consider avenues to support diversity, equity, inclusion, and accessibility in their proposals.
-This may be addressed by including team members or collaborators from groups that are traditionally underrepresented in the translational workforce or by considering population factors such as racial and ethnic groups, gender, and disabilities.
-Proposals that address conditions or clinical indications where current preventative, diagnostic, or treatment options disproportionately fail to serve underrepresented populations are encouraged.
+Applicants are encouraged to involve team members or collaborators from traditionally underrepresented groups in the translational workforce.
+Developing a product that considers population factors such as racial and ethnic groups, gender, and disabilities may further support diversity, equity, inclusion, and accessibility within the proposal.
+Additionally, proposals that address conditions or clinical indications where current preventative, diagnostic, or treatment options disproportionately fail to serve underrepresented populations are encouraged.

-All pre-proposals, full proposals, and deep dive discussions will be conducted on a confidential basis.
+All reviews and discussions regarding pre-proposals, full proposals, and deep dives will be conducted on a confidential basis.

 Timeline